Bipolar Disorder medications & treatments

 - Have rapid cycling bipolar disorder where they have four or more depressive and manic episodes a year

-- Have a higher lifetime risk of alcohol use disorder (unhealthy alcohol use that become severe over time)
+- Have a higher lifetime risk of alcohol use disorder (unhealthy alcohol use that becomes severe over time)

 - Experience other conditions alongside their bipolar disorder, like anxiety disorders, migraines, thyroid problems, and obesity

 - Seek medical help for their bipolar disorder